gchq/sleeper/docs/development/test-strategy.md

 ### Definitions

-A unit test is any test that runs entirely in-memory without any I/O operations (eg. file system or network calls).
+A unit test is any test that runs entirely in-memory without any I/O operations (e.g. file system or network calls).
 If you configure your IDE to run all unit tests at once, they should finish in less than a minute.
-The unit of a test should be a particular behaviour or scenario, rather than eg. a specific method.
+The unit of a test should be a particular behaviour or scenario, rather than e.g. a specific method.

 A system test is a test that works with a deployed instance of Sleeper.
 These are JUnit tests found in the module `system-test/system-test-suite`.
 They use the class `SleeperSystemTest` as the entry point to work with an